 If you are a fan of the books to the extent where you return to them time and again and they remain fresh, original, superb; do not go see this movie.
 Did you hear me?
-DO NOT GO SEE THIS PILE OF SHIT!
+DO NOT GO SEE THIS MOVIE!

 Just don’t do it.
-If you one with masochistic tendancies or a burning curiosity to see this monstrous waste of time, them don’t come back here and complain that you were not warned.
+If you one with masochistic tendencies or a burning curiosity to see this monstrous waste of time, them don’t come back here and complain that you were not warned.
 You were warned.
-DO NOT GO SEE THIS PILE OF SHIT!
+DO NOT GO SEE THIS MOVIE!

 Five things to hate about this movie: